Frequently Asked Questions

 If I am not selected for funding this year, will I be allowed to reapply next year if I still meet the eligibility criteria?

-Yes, resubmission applications will be accepted for the October 2025 application deadline for those who continue to meet the program eligibility criteria (e.g., are in the first two years of initial faculty appointment).
+Yes, resubmission applications will be accepted for those who continue to meet the program eligibility criteria (e.g., are in the first two years of initial faculty appointment).

 I am an early career researcher interested in this program, but I do not meet all eligibility criteria.
 Is there a way I can still be involved?

-Even if you are not eligible to apply for funding, you are welcome to attend our virtual Neuro-EM research and career development webinars, which will begin in Spring 2025.
-Please submit your information through the contact form on our site, and we will add you to our email list so you receive webinar updates.
+Even if you are not eligible to apply for funding, you are welcome to attend our virtual Neuro-EM research and career development webinars.
+Please sign up for our email list via the contact form near the top of our home page so you receive webinar updates.

 Pipeline Program